saweeet/saweeet.github.io/content/en/cat-sitting.md

 - If you have time, the cats would be so happy with play time with a wand toy before their meal

 Ate Silvia/Kuya Homer meal times:
-- Friday, 10 October - breakfast 8.45am and dinner 4-7pm (special times for this day only)
+- Friday, 10 October dinner 4-7pm (special times for this day only)
 - Saturday, 11 October breakfast 7.30am
 - Sunday, 12 October breakfast 7.30am